Fahd Ndzengue

-Fahd Richard Ndzengue Moubeti (born 7 July 2000) is a Gabonese professional footballer who plays as a winger for Slovenian side Tabor Sežana.
+Fahd Richard Ndzengue Moubeti (born 7 July 2000) is a Gabonese professional footballer who plays as a winger for AP Brera Strumica.

 Club career

 Ndzengue is a youth product of Mounana, and experienced international club football in the CAF Champions League and CAF Confederation Cup with the first team.
 He joined Tabor Sežana in 2019, and made his club debut in a 2–0 Slovenian PrvaLiga loss to Olimpija on 10 November 2019.

 International career

 Ndzengue debuted for the Gabon national team in a 2–1 2021 Africa Cup of Nations qualification loss to the Gambia on 16 November 2020.

 At the youth level he played in the 2017 Africa U-17 Cup of Nations (and its qualifiers).